 - Three Rivers County Park, Lake Station, IN

-- Turkey Creek Golf Course, Merrillville, IN - Geocaching is banned
+- Turkey Creek Golf Course, Merrillville, IN - Geocaching is not permitted at this time.

-- Whihala Beach County Park, Whiting, IN - Geocaching is banned
+- Whihala Beach County Park, Whiting, IN - Geocaching is not permitted at this time.

 Procedure for Placing a Cache in the Lake County Parks